USS Jeannette (1878)

 The vessel had begun her active career in 1861 as HMS Pandora, a Royal Navy gunboat.
 After more than a decade's service off the West African coast and in the Mediterranean, Pandora was retired from duty and sold as a private yacht to a British explorer, Allen Young.
-Young took her on two voyages to the Arctic, in 1875 and 1876, before selling her to James Gordon Bennett Jr., proprietor of The New York Herald, who changed her name to Jeannette.
+Young took her on two voyages to the Arctic, in 1875 and 1876, before selling her to James Gordon Bennett Jr., proprietor of the New York Herald, who changed her name to Jeannette.
 Although she sailed to the Arctic under the U.S. flag as USS Jeannette, subject to naval laws and discipline, Bennett remained responsible for the costs of the expedition.

 Service history

 Construction and launch

 The ship that became USS Jeannette began her life as a Royal Navy gunboat, built at the Pembroke Naval Dockyards in 1860.
 She was of wooden construction, 146 ft in length and 25 ft at the beam, with a draft of 13 ft.
 Her tonnage, calculated by Builder's Measure, was 428 tons, with a displacement of 570 tons.
 She was rigged as a barque, but her principal means of propulsion was by a steam-driven screw.
-Her armament was five guns.

 After her launch on 7 February 1861, Pandora was taken from Pembroke to Portsmouth Dockyard, where she was fitted with her engines and boilers, and underwent trials before commissioning.
 On October 22, she concluded her trials successfully, achieving a speed of 9.25 knots over a measured mile.

 Pandora

 In November 1861, during the American Civil War, the diplomatic incident known as the Trent affair caused the Admiralty to bring additional ships into active service.
 On 27 December 1861, Pandora was formally commissioned, as tender to HMS Majestic, and the following day sailed for Liverpool where Majestic was berthed.
 The crisis was quickly resolved; Pandora remained at Liverpool until January 1862 before returning to Portsmouth.

 In April 1863, Pandora left Portsmouth for service off the coast of West Africa.
 On 2 October 1866, she collided with sister ship HMS Griffon off Little Popo.
 Griffon sank; her crew were rescued.
 Pandora returned in Portsmouth in 1867, and was transferred to the reserve.
 In April 1868, she was recommissioned, and returned to West Africa.
 Two years later she was transferred to the Mediterranean squadron, based at Valletta, Malta.
 This was her last commission in British naval service.
-In July 1872, after two years in the Mediterranean she returned to Spithead, where she was taken out of active commission and berthed in Portsmouth as part of the steam reserve.
+In July 1872, after two years in the Mediterranean, she returned to Spithead, where she was taken out of active commission and berthed in Portsmouth as part of the steam reserve.